EricMFink/ProfessionalResponsibility/_drafts/AdvertisingQuestions&Answers.md

 ### Question 9.

 Aaron Chapman and Brian McCain are attorneys who were law school classmates.
 They have entered into an office-sharing arrangement under which they share rent for office space and share the costs of common areas and services such as a secretary and a copier.
 Each will retain control over his own cases, billing, and revenue.
-To garner greater credibility for their respective practices, and to save money on letterhead, they want to practice under the name "Chapman & McCain.”
+To garner greater credibility for their respective practices, and to save money on letterhead, they want to practice under the name "Chapman & McCain."
 Under the Model Rules of Professional Conduct, which of the following statements most accurately reflects the lawyers' options?

 a.
 The lawyers may describe themselves as Chapman & McCain because they share office space.
 b.
 The lawyers may describe themselves as Chapman & McCain because those are their real names.